It’s been quite the journey, and now breastfeeding your little milk monster is down to just one or two feeds, most likely just for comfort.

 Looking for more breastfeeding tips, tricks and advice?
 Here are a few handy articles that you might like to read next:

-Lynne-McKensey Hall is an internationally certified Lactation Consultant (IBCLC) working as Lactation Consultant and Endorsed Midwife in Sydney.
-She specialises in antenatal breastfeeding and birth classes and ongoing breastfeeding support.
-She consults via Better Beginnings in-home, in her clinic and via Skype or FaceTime anywhere in Australia or overseas.
+Lynne-McKensey Hall is an internationally certified Lactation Consultant (IBCLC) working as a Lactation Consultant and Endorsed Midwife in Sydney.
+She specialises in antenatal breastfeeding and birth classes offering ongoing breastfeeding support.